-Finally, minor children of the original account owner may also stretch distributions until their age of majority and will then start a 10-year clock to deplete the account.
+Finally, minor children of the original account owner may also stretch distributions until age 21 and will then start a 10-year clock to deplete the account.

 These eligible designated beneficiaries may stretch distributions over their life expectancies and will use the Single Life Table to calculate their RMDs.
+The SECURE 2.0 Act allows for spousal beneficiaries to use the Uniform Life Table to calculate beneficiary RMDs if certain conditions are met.